23 Attractions in Blackpool to enjoy

 Blackpool trams, operated by Blackpool Transport, run along the seafront from Squires Gate at the southern end of Blackpool, through central Blackpool, Bispham and Anchorsholme into Cleveleys and terminate in the north at Fleetwood.

-The Tramway is one of the oldest in existence and opened in September 1885.
+The Blackpool Tramway is one of the oldest in existence and opened in September 1885.
 It runs from Squires Gate where Blackpool meets St Annes in the borough of Fylde, through Cleveleys and on to Fleetwood which is in the borough of Wyre.

 There’s a choice of modern, smooth trams (above).
 The old-style Heritage Trams operate from separate stops using a different timetable.